WhoKnowsssss/skill_transformer/README.md

 # Skill Transformer: A Monolithic Policy for Mobile Manipulation

-This is the official PyTorch code implementation for ["Skill Transformer: A Monolithic Policy for Mobile Manipulation"].
+This is the official PyTorch code implementation for ["Skill Transformer: A Monolithic Policy for Mobile Manipulation"](https://arxiv.org/pdf/2308.09873.pdf).

 ## Installation
 Refer to [Habitat-Lab](https://github.com/facebookresearch/habitat-lab) repo for installation.